 If you asked me what is the most beautiful Renaissance building in Graz, I would probably answer the Landhaus.
 The Landhaus was built in the 1550s to house the Styrian Diet which under Habsburg rule also encompassed parts of present-day Slovenia and Italy.
 These days, it is home to the provincial parliament.

 When viewed from outside, the Landhaus seems like an unassuming building, with its loggia and vast arched windows, that have been done in the Venetian style.
-I absolutely adore the Italianate arcading of the inner courtyard is one of the premier examples of Renaissance architecture in Austria.
+I absolutely adore the Italianate arcading of the inner courtyard which is one of the premier examples of Renaissance architecture in Austria.
 Three floors of balustraded galleries are linked by a raised walkway, and the fountain here is topped with a forged bronze cupola.

 You can also take a tour of the interior of the Landhaus to see the Baroque assembly hall, which has beautifully carved doors crowned by allegorical scenes, and ceiling stucco work, depicting scenes from Styrian history.
 Also worth seeing is the Knight’s Hall, with its stucco ceiling featuring zodiac signs and the four elements.